abobija/esp-idf-rc522/README.md

 # How to use

 This directory is an ESP-IDF component.
-Clone it (or add it as submodule) into component directory of the project.
+Clone it (or add it as submodule) into `components` directory of the project.

 Example: